escowles/recipes/_posts/2023-08-06-chicken-biryani.md

 * reduce heat to low, cover and cook until chicken is completely cooked (5 minutes)
 * remove lid and saute for 5 minutes to reduce moisture

-1 cup peas and/or other vegetables
+1 cup vegetables
 1/4 cup plain yogurt
 1 tsp. garam masala
-1/4 tsp. chili powder
+1/4 tsp. chile powder
-2 cups basmati rice
+1 cup basmati rice
-* mix vegetables, yogurt, and spices into chicken then spread into a single layer
+* mix vegetables, yogurt, and spices into chicken then transfer to rice cooker bowl
 * spread rice on top of chicken

-2 cups water
+3/4 cup water
-2 cups chicken stock
+1 cup chicken stock
-1/2 tsp. salt
-* in a separate pot, bring water and stock to a boil and add salt
+* if not already warm, heat water and chicken stock
-* pour 2 cups of water down the sides of the chicken
-* pour remaining water over the top of the rice, avoiding disturbing the rice
+* pour over rice very gently to avoid disturbing the rice
-* cover and cook on low heat until rice is done (about 17 minutes)
+* close rice cooker and cook as normal
 * rest covered for 15 minutes

 source: <https://www.indianhealthyrecipes.com/chicken-biryani-recipe/>